-То: Hastings Prince Edward Board of Health Prepared by: Valerie Dunham, Director of Corporate Services/Associate CEO Reviewed by: Dr. Ethan Toumishey, Acting Medical Officer of Health and CEO Date: Wednesday, May 4, 2022 Subject: Audited Financial Statements and Audit Findings Report Nature of Board Engagement ☑ For Information ☐ Strategic Discussion ☑ Board approval and motion required ☑ Compliance with Accountability Framework ☐ Compliance with Program Standards Action Required: Review and discussion of audited financial statements with motion for approval by Board of Health.
-Review and discussion of Audit Findings Report with motion to receive.
-Background: Audited Financial Statements During 2021, the City of Belleville conducted a Request for Proposal process to select an audit team for the next five (5) years.
+To: Hastings Prince Edward Board of Health Prepared by: Valerie Dunham, Director of Corporate Services/Associate CEO Reviewed by: Dr. Ethan Toumishey, Acting Medical Officer of Health Date: Wednesday, April 20, 2022 Subject: Audited Financial Statements Nature of Board Engagement (If compliance issue, background must include a reference to requirement) ☑ For Information ☐ Strategic Discussion ☑ Board approval and motion required ☑ Compliance with Accountability Framework ☐ Compliance with Program Standards Action Required: Include recommendations and options Review and discussion of audited financial statements with recommendation for approval by Board of Health on May 4, 2022.
+Review and discussion of Audit Findings Report.
+Background: Audited Financial Statements During 2021, the City of Belleville conducted an RFP process to select an audit team for the next 5 years.
 The contract was awarded to KPMG LLP, based in Kingston and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International.
 This decision led to a transition from our former auditor Welch LLP.
 With a new audit team in place, the approach has been substantially different than in previous years and, for both parties, required a learning curve as the transition occurred over the past few months.
-Katie Mahon, a Senior Manager with KPMG, attended the Finance Committee meeting held on April 20, 2022 to present highlights of the attached statements and audit process.
-There were no significant concerns found during the audit and Katie Mahon expressed her thanks to the team for the cooperation throughout the audit process.
-Katie Mahon or Lori Huber, KPMG Managing Partner will attend the Board of Health meeting to present highlights of the statements and Audit Findings Report.
-Recommendation: Review and approve Audited Financial Statements for the year ended December 31, 2021.
-Review and accept Audit Findings Report
+Katie Mahon is a Senior Manager with KPMG and will be attending the Finance Committee meeting and presenting highlights of the attached statements and audit process.
+Lori Huber, Managing Partner may also attend.
+KPMG has prepared an Audit Findings Report for review and discussion at the Finance Committee.
+As per the HPEPH Accounting Practices policy, the Finance Committee will review allocations to municipal reserves during the meeting including the building and operating fund.
+Recommendation: Review and accept Audit Findings Report Review Audited Financial Statements and recommend for approval at the Board of Health meeting on May 4, 2022.